Travelling Poland With Kids: An Autism-Friendly Guide

 I tend to use Trip.com eSIMs for local travel and Airalo when moving across multiple countries.
 If you would like to try Airalo, you can use my referral code NATASH7173 to get £2.50 off your first eSIM.

-Medication rules for travelling to Poland
+Medication Rules for Travelling to Poland

 Airports in Poland are generally easier to navigate than larger Western European hubs, which can make arrivals feel more manageable.
 This can make a noticeable difference if your child struggles with large, crowded or complex airport layouts.